des-science/Y3_shearcat_tests/alpha-beta-eta-test/README.md

    we con go to smaller scales with --rhos and fit better.

-   ### In the folder code/essentials there is code to get inputs for
+   ### In the folder code/essentials
-       the main code. i.e rho-stat file and tau-stat file.
+   There is code to get inputs for the main code. i.e rho-stat file and tau-stat file.
 Particularly getting taus from Flask simulations and Jackknifing require some additional considerations.

    1) rhos.py measure the rho-stats for reserved stars.
 You must
    provide: